 A report published today reveals how the government’s failure to deliver its promised strategy for preventing smoking among young people – particularly the most vulnerable – is creating a potential health ‘time-bomb’ which could impact the NHS for decades to come.

-The report, ‘New issues and age-old challenges: a review of young people’s relationship with tobacco’, lays bare how sustained cuts to public health budgets have left the NHS and local authorities without the resources to sustain existing services or adapt to changing conditions.
+The report, ‘New issues and age-old challenges: a review of young people’s relationship with tobacco’, shows that sustained cuts to public health budgets have left the NHS and local authorities without enough resources to sustain services or adapt to changing conditions.

 Smoking tobacco remains the leading cause of preventable death and ill-health in the UK.
 [9,10]

 Commissioned by Roy Castle Lung Cancer Foundation, the report states: “This staggering cost places an unsustainable strain on an already crippled NHS, which needs to be tackled immediately”.
-It adds that, without investment, recent benefits gained from tobacco control policies would be undermined, resulting in escalating healthcare costs.
+It warns that, without investment, recent gains from tobacco control policies would be undermined, driving healthcare costs even higher.

 The Secretary of State for Health, Jeremy Hunt, is urged to produce the government’s new tobacco strategy which was due in 2016 “without further delay”.
 It has not been renewed since 2010.